Guidance for companies to work out and claim relief from Corporation Tax on trading losses.

 If your company or organisation has a qualifying group relationship with another company, then you can choose to offset certain losses, including trading losses, against profits of other members of the group, instead of carrying it forwards or back.

-Trading losses that you’ve not used in any other way can be offset against profits in future accounting periods, so long as the trade continues.
+Certain losses that your company has not used in any other way can be offset against profits in future accounting periods.

 Profits that arise from 1 April 2017

-There are also restrictions on the total amount that can be relieved for profits of accounting periods from 1 April 2017.
+There are restrictions on the total amount of carried forward losses that can be offset against profits of accounting periods from 1 April 2017.

 These apply to carried-forward trading losses so that the total: